Crunch time: Finance in a digital world

 Framing the future

 Which path makes sense for you?
-What kind of roadmap will you need to realize the benefits of digital transformation?
-In the end, organizations will need to chart their own courses.
+What kind of roadmap will you need to realise the benefits of digital transformation?
+In the end, organisations will need to chart their own courses.
 But no matter which future you envision, the leaders will likely be those who figure out how to make digital work for finance—and for the whole business, too.

 “Not having a roadmap would be really dangerous these days because the pace of transformation is speeding up in every industry.
 Be on the lookout for quick wins and use them to validate your direction.”